asder8215/Arduino-Fortune-Wheel-Game/README.md

 **How it Works/Under the Wheel**

 After selecting your game, the green button will spin the wheel.
-When you feel the moment is right, pressing the red button will begin its halt.
+When you feel the moment is right, pressing the red button will begin its halt, all while your wonderous music is played.
+With the results, determine your winners!

 However, instead of allowing for the wheel to come to a stop on its own, as is the case with most wheels, this wheel's